MathStuff/Matrices/README.md

 Matrix.fill #Returns the value or distribution of which the matrix was filled with.
 Can be used to refill the matrix inplace if set to a new value

 Matrix.initRange #Returns the value of 'ranged' used while creating the matrix.
 Can be used to refill the matrix inplace if set to a new value

-Matrix.index #Returns the values in the index column in a list, can bu used to set new indices

-Matrix.indexname #Returns the index column's name

 Matrix.intForm #Returns integer form of the matrix